 - A transcript of degree undergraduate and postgraduate marks to date and certificate, if completed, in pdf format

 - The name and email address of two academic referees.
 Please leave a suitable amount of time for your referees to respond to the reference request which is sent automatically upon submission of the PhD application in KentVision.
-References must also be received by 20th January 2023.
+References must also be received by 20th January 2023 for SeNSS and 3rd February for GTA.

 - A current CV in pdf format

-- Required for HSS Research Scholarship: Submission of a completed Application form for PhD Scholarships in pdf format.
+- Required for HSS Research Scholarship: Submission of a completed Scholarship Application Form* in pdf format.
 This document requires a supervisor statement so please leave sufficient time for this before the deadline.
 This form should be emailed directly to the HSS Admissions Team at firstname.lastname@example.org with the subject line ‘School of Psychology Research Scholarships 2023’.

 - Required for SeNSS Scholarship: Submission of a SeNSS HEI Apply application.